canjs/canjs/docs/can-guides/topics/data/customizing-connections/customizing-connections.md

 ## Ordering Behaviors

 When placing a custom behavior in the prototype chain it's important to know what interface methods you intend to implement and those you intend to extend.
 You may not be the only implementor of a method and for your implementation to be executed, your behavior will need to be lower in the prototype chain.
-When extending an interface method you may want your extension to run before all other extensions, after all extensions or at some point between particular extensions.
+When extending an interface method you may want your extension to run before all other extensions, after all extensions, or at some point between particular extensions.
 Behaviors lower in the chain execute before extensions higher in the chain.

 The built-in behaviors of `can-connect` have a canonical order to ensure they function.
 Understanding this order may help you better understand where your custom behavior should be ordered: